Ibadichan/fibonacci-stories/README.md

 $ npm install
 ```

-5. Also you need to copy env variables.
+5. Also you need to setup env variables.

 - In project root find a file named ".sample-env" and copy it's content.
 - Create in project root file named ".env" and paste content from ".sample-env".